OSUSecLab/elfuzz/README.md

 - `--cpus 32`: Allocates 32 CPU cores to the container.
 This is to speed up operations such as minimizing seed test cases via parallelization.
 - `-it`: Runs the container in interactive mode with a terminal.
 - `--add-host=host.docker.internal:host-gateway`: Adds a host entry to the container so that it can access the host machine.
 This is needed for query the LLM served in a [sibling container](https://stackoverflow.com/questions/39151188/is-there-a-way-to-start-a-sibling-docker-container-mounting-volumes-from-the-hos).
+- `-v /tmp/host:/tmp/host`: Mounts the `/tmp/host` directory on the host machine into the container as a shared temporary directory with sibling containers.
 - `-v "/var/run/docker.sock:/var/run/docker.sock"`: Mounts the Docker socket into the container, allowing it to run sibling containers.
 - `--name elfuzz`: Names the container `elfuzz`.
 - `ghcr.io/osuseclab/elfuzz:25.07.0`: Specifies the Docker image to use.